CleverRaven/Cataclysm-DDA/design-balance.md

 - Melee weapons consume considerable effort to operate and are generally significantly more dangerous to use than ranged weapons.
 However, anything can be repurposed to a melee weapon and they are often superior in close quarters.
 - Some foods are healthy and plentiful, when those foods are in season survival becomes easy.
 However, preserving food is a time and skill intensive proposition, and farming requires land and skill.

 ## Balance around general game concepts

-### General combat balance
+### Overall combat balance

 Combat in CDDA should always feel deadly.
 In particular, the player should never feel safe being surrounded by multiple zombies, no matter how far in the game they are.
-At first this means "regular" zombies; later, as the player approaches transhumanism, it may take multiple transhuman enemies to threaten the player, but at no time should a player be able to shrug off a crowd of zombies.
+At first this means "regular" zombies; later, as the player approaches transhumanism, it may take multiple transhuman enemies to threaten the player, but at no time should a player be able to shrug off a horde.

 - Zombies should have a "rend" mechanic, allowing groups of them to tear at armour and damage it more effectively than a single zombie might.
 This would be enhanced if they can overwhelm and knock down a foe.
 - Almost all players should be limited heavily by fatigue and stamina as they attempt to fight off hordes.